Campaign of the Month: August 2014

 The Concord of Ashes

-None of the coterie have beheld Paul Bathalos, but at the Antonian Blood Feast of November, AD 1196, Iulia happened to witness the following exchange between the Michaelite and Obertus Quaesitori, Petronius and Symeon:
+Although none of the formative coterie beheld Paul Bathalos at the Antonian Blood Feast of November, AD 1196, Iulia happened to witness the following exchange between the Michaelite and Obertus Quaesitori, Petronius and Symeon:

 As she slowly made her way past the ancient and decrepit Fountain of Constantius, Iulia saw two shadowy figures standing in the bowers of the garden, near to the wall.
 She was close enough to make out the familiar features of Petronius, the de facto leader of the Michaelites and their erstwhile ally in their recent intrigues.
 His eyes were closed, his face fixed in rapture and his head atilt, almost as if he were inhaling memory.
 His normally marble-like face was slightly flushed, and it was clear to the young Lasombra that their host had sampled a few too many drunken mortals late in the night.
 Without the gifts of the Blood that came so easily to her new companion, Veceslav, it took a few seconds longer and a few steps farther to discern the noble features of Symeon, the secular ruler of the Draconian Tzimisce.

 Symeon paused as Iulia drew around the corner, and out of sight.
-She moved down the corridor a piece, and strained her hearing as best she could.
+She moved down the corridor a piece, gathered the shadows about her like a cloak, and strained her hearing as best she could.

 “I suppose so, my friend.
 If you like to behold such things.”

 Evidently the Obertus lord either expected that she was out of earshot, or did not care if she was not.

 “Am I to take it, then, that you did not like the look of our sequestered friend?”